I have a challenge for you: Name 5 or more dangers of urban exploration that you can think of. Ready, go!

 How many did you come up with?
 More than 5 I hope.

-If within those dangers that you listed, Asbestos didn’t come to mind, you need to STOP urban exploring right now.
+If within those dangers that you listed, Asbestos in abandoned buildings didn’t come to mind, you need to STOP urban exploring right now.

 I’m being deadly serious.
 Asbestos is no joke.